-Passwordstate is an internally hosted web-based solution for secure management of passwords, where teams of people can access and share sensitive password resources.
+Passwordstate is an internally hosted web-based solution for Enterprise Password Management, where teams of people can access and share sensitive password resources.

 Role based administration and end-to-end event auditing, provides a secure platform for password storage and collaboration.
 256bit AES data encryption, code obfuscation and enterprise scalability makes it the Enterprise Password Manager of choice.

 Passwordstate is built upon the concept of role-based access.
 This includes access to password information, administering the Passwordstate application, and various features within Passwordstate.
 Read More.

 60 different events within Passwordstate are audited, with each of them being reportable by different roles within Passwordstate.
 This level of auditing facilitates compliance to various regulatory acts such as Sox & PCI DDS.
 Read More.